 In the big cities like Tbilisi, Kutaisi or Batumi, you’ll find a lot of people who speak English.
 However, if you want to explore the countryside (the best part of planning a trip to Georgia), you won’t find many English speakers.
 If you need help, people will still try to help you but it’s very difficult to communicate when there’s a language barrier.
 The official language in Georgia is Georgian (a very unique language that doesn’t belong to any other language group) but a lot of people also still speak Russian.
 It’s probably a good idea to learn some basic phrases in either one of these two languages if you want to get off the beaten track.

 Did you know that Georgia is widely considered to be the birthplace of wine?
 If the answer is no, don’t worry, this is one of the lesser-known wine facts.
 The oldest winemaking vessels can be found in the region of Kakheti in Georgia and date back to 6,000 years ago.
+This should come as no surprise, having in mind that this part of Georgia is home to one of the oldest settlements in Europe.
 So, if you’re planning a trip to Georgia, wine will be an inevitable part of it.

 Georgia produces 500 different species of grapes and some of the world’s finest wines.
 Additionally, locals drink so much wine that you can even go wine tasting in a regular supermarket.
 Just walk around in some of the bigger supermarkets and you’ll inevitably be offered to taste some samples by one of the employees.